-Hill-Stead offers designated parking and wheelchair accessibility to the first floor of the Pope Riddle House, Museum Shop, Orientation Gallery (where visitors may view a photo-essay timeline and a video) and the Sunken Garden.
+Hill-Stead offers designated parking and wheelchair accessibility to the first floor of the Pope Riddle House, Museum Shop, Orientation Gallery, and the Sunken Garden.
 We keep one wheelchair for visitor usage.

 The Museum Archives are open by appointment only.
 Please contact Melanie Bourbeau at 860.677.4787 ext 122 or email@example.com.